IlyaLab/gssnng/README.md

 ## Gene sets

-We are following the mSigDB format, where gene sets default to up regulated, which can be marked with suffix _UP (example: CD8_signature_UP).
-In this case, if data is ranked, higher expressed genes have larger ranks.
-If the gene set has suffix _DN (example: CD8_signature_DN), then lowest expressed genes have largest ranks.
-In the of a Z score, the Zs are based on absolute values, so either direction will result in a large Z.
+We are following the mSigDB nomenclature, where gene sets default to undirected, but can be marked with the suffix "_UP" (example: CD8_signature_UP or CD8.signature.up).
+In this case, when data is ranked, genes with higher expression have larger ranks.
+If the gene set has suffix "_DN" (example: CD8_signature_DN or CD8.signature.dn), then lowest expressed genes have largest ranks.
+In the of singscore or a Z score, the undirected case is based on absolute values, so either direction, in the extreme, will result in a large Z.

 ## References